-- When light is incident on a solar cell, carriers get generated at that surface, but not in the bulk of the solar cell.
+- When light is incident on a solar cell, carriers get generated near that surface, but if the absorption is strong all of the light will be absorbed near the surface and no carriers will be generated in the bulk of the solar cell.
 This creates a carrier concentration gradient within the semiconductor

 - With time, these carriers will diffuse throughout the cell until the concentration is uniform.

 The constant random motion of carriers can lead to a net movement of carriers if one particular region has a higher concentration of carriers than another region (a concentration gradient between the high carrier-concentration region and the low carrier-concentration region).
 The net movement of carriers is therefore from areas of high concentration to low.
 If we let random movement do it's thing, over time, the carriers will become evenly spread across the space through random motion alone.

 The rate at which diffusion occurs depends on the velocity at which carriers move and on the distance between scattering events.
 It is termed diffusivity and is measured in cm2s-1.
 Values for silicon, the most used semiconductor material for solar cells, are given in the appendix.
 Since raising the temperature will increase the thermal velocity of the carriers, diffusion occurs faster at higher temperatures.
 A single particle in a box will eventually be found at any random location in the box.

 One major effect of diffusion is that, with time, it evens out the carrier concentrations in a device, such as those induced by generation and recombination, without an external force being applied to the device.
 This is shown in the animation below in which one region of the device has a high concentration of electrons and the other has a high concentration of holes.
 Due purely to the random movement of carriers, the two concentrations will become uniform throughout the material, over time.

 Diffusion Equation Derivation

 It is known from the molecular physics that the flux of diffusing particles is proportional to the concentration gradient.

 One-dimensional diffusion equations